tiwong/tiwong.github.io/maths.md

 4. On the balanced Voronoi formula for GL(n).
 To appear in **Functiones et Approximatio**.
 [Journal](https://projecteuclid.org/euclid.facm/1572055507)

 5. Universal Fourier expansions for Bianchi modular forms.
 To appear in **International Journal of Number Theory**.
-[Journal](https://doi.org/10.1142/S1793042120500372) ArXiv
+[Journal](https://doi.org/10.1142/S1793042120500372)

 6. Shifts of the sum of prime divisor function of Alladi and Erdős, with S. Shekatkar.
 To appear in **Integers**.
-Journal [ArXiv](https://arxiv.org/abs/1710.10875) ArXiv
+Journal [ArXiv](https://arxiv.org/abs/1710.10875)

 7. Explicit formulas for the spectral side of the trace formula of SL(2).
 To appear in **Acta Arithmetica**.
 Journal [ArXiv](https://arxiv.org/abs/1608.02296)